 I was recently introduced to the concept that wearing hazelwood jewelry can help prevent eczema outbreaks by balancing the acidity in your body.
 I have been wearing a hazelwood necklace and bracelet for about a month, and I'm seeing good results so far.

 Treat Outbreaks with a Good Salve.

 Sometimes, even if I follow the 3 tips above, I still get a small outbreak.
 If I do, it’s very important that I treat it right away so it doesn’t spread and become painful.
 I have tried a lot of different salves, but my favorite is the suki Butter Cream Healing Salve.
-I swear it’s like magic for me.
-After applying for 3 days, I’m usually healed.
-It has calendula, chamomile an lavender, which are soothing, and arnica, which is great for healing.
-You can also try coconut oil, but I have found the suki salve works best for my eczema.
+I swear it's like magic for me.
+After applying for 3 days, I'm usually healed.
+It has calendula, chamomile and lavender, which are soothing, and arnica, which is great for healing.